 All writers from all countries are welcome to apply to the ISA Fast Track, however all scripts must be submitted in English, and application fees must be paid in U.S. dollars.

 Previous Fast Track Fellows may not apply in any future ISA Fast Track Fellowship.

 Script must be the original work of the applicant and may not be encumbered by any third party.

 Scripts that have been sold, produced for a profit, or are currently under option are not eligible.

 Original full-length feature screenplays and TV Pilots only are accepted.
-Anything else, including but not limited to short scripts or web series, novels, short stories, stage plays, musicals, treatments, synopses, reality show concepts, documentaries, and/or spec scripts for existing TV series are not eligible.
+Anything else, including but not limited to short scripts or web series, novels, short stories, stage plays, musicals, treatments, synopses, reality show concepts, and/or documentaries are not eligible.
 Script submissions must be an original screenplay or teleplay.

 Screenplays adapted from the submitting writer's own self-published books, plays, or other source materials are eligible if the writer retains all rights to the work.

 Adaptations from other works are permissible provided the writer has written permission by the owner to adapt the material.